IDEAS Grant Competition

 Foreign Policy Goal Focus: Climate, Energy, and the Environment; Economic Development and Entrepreneurship; Global Health

 Project Summary: Elizabeth City State University’s Department of Aviation and Emergency Management and Office of International Programs have partnered to create the International Studies for Disaster Workers program.
-The objective of this program is to provide students with opportunities to work and study abroad to learn best practices in disaster management, building real-world competencies and creating a generation of well-equipped global citizens.
-With the IDEAS grant, the institution will develop partnerships with international disaster relief organizations, pairing faculty with field professionals to create study abroad experiences for students to Barbados and Costa Rica.
-These programs will focus on students in the field of emergency services, a population historically underrepresented in study abroad.
-Through this program, students will gain greater insights into international emergency services and develop skills that will prepare them for the global workforce.
+This program will provide students with opportunities to work and study abroad to learn best practices in disaster management, building real-world competencies and creating a generation of well-equipped global citizens.
+With its IDEAS grant, the university will develop partnerships with international disaster relief organizations, pairing faculty with field professionals to create study abroad experiences for students to Barbados and Iceland.
+IDEAS grant funds will support the development of these study abroad programs and exploratory faculty trips to both destinations.
+These new programs will focus on engaging students in the field of emergency services, an underrepresented major in study abroad.
+During their time abroad, students will gain greater insights into international emergency services and develop skills that will prepare them for the global workforce.

 Fox Valley Technical College